 Blackmail is powerful leverage in the arsenal of any cybercriminal, including hackers.
 For example, they can steal sensitive data, intercept personal photos, videos, etc., and demand money not to publish information.
 They can also encrypt sensitive data or block users’ access to their devices and demand a ransom in exchange for access.

 Hackers use particular malware, such as ransomware and spyware, to steal data and block hacked devices.
 Sometimes they compromise the databases of companies or government agencies to gain access to their data.
 Then, crooks demand money for not revealing trade secrets or publishing other sensitive information.

-Taking Personal Revenge
+Hackers are Taking Personal Revenge

 Some hackers use their skills to retaliate against a person or company for an actual or perceived injustice.
 They can annoy their enemies in various ways, such as locking the victim’s device and encrypting or deleting their data.
 Also, they can publish personal media files to the public (known as doxxing).
 Sometimes it comes down to hacking their social media profiles and posting false or inappropriate content.

 Some hackers are just programmers who write code for different types of malware, including worms, trojans, viruses, malware, rootkits, etc. They might not even use the malware but sell it to other cybercriminals.
 Darknet is full of offers for a contract from such craftsmen, who are ready to create a unique malware that will not be detected by signatures for a reasonable price.